nkh/ftl/README.md

 ftl is Written in Bash (packs a punch, sometimes it punches you).

-I wanted a file manager that would use tmux and give "live" preview.
-It matches well with a tiling manager,
+I wanted a file manager that would use tmux and give "live" preview and works well with a tiling manager,

 This is definitely not production quality, it's for the fun of it, but it's good enough so I stopped using other programs